 Many factors affecting housing costs are related to the larger housing market.
-Construction costs and land availability and costs all contribute to the cost of housing and can hinder the production of affordable housing.
-Additionally, the availability of financing can limit access to homeownership for some lower income households.
+Construction and land costs, as well as, land availability contribute to the cost of housing and can hinder the production of affordable housing.
+Additionally, access to and the availability of financing can limit access to homeownership for some lower income households.
 The market impacts discussed in this section are prevalent throughout the region and as such, these factors do not represent unique or unusual constraints.
 The City strives to encourage and facilitate new home purchases and maintenance of housing through homebuyer assistance programs and homeowner rehabilitation programs.